omusa12/fitness/README.md

 ## API Integration

-The mobile app communicates with the Django backend through RESTful APIs.
-The API endpoints are defined in the backend's URLs and consumed by the mobile app's services.
+The Flutter mobile app communicates with the Django backend through RESTful APIs.
+The API endpoints are defined in the backend's URLs and consumed by the mobile app's services using the `http` package.

 ## Contributing